telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 * __Explorer__ - represents the report structure in a tree-like view.
 Allows the selection of the visual and non-visual report components and configures their properties.

+* __Asset Manager__ - enables users to organize resources in the Resource Storage of the server.
+Files and folders can be created, moved, renamed, and deleted, and files can also be uploaded and downloaded.
+It is accessible through the main menu.
+It is also used as an editor to select the source for a PictureBox, external stylesheets, CSV and JSON data source, and reports for Subreport items and ReportBooks (Combined Reports).

 ## How it works

 The Web Report Designer uses a dedicated ASP.NET WebAPI REST service as a backend.
 The service is responsible for the storage operations like creating, opening or saving report definitions in a specified folder, as well as handling the various requests that concern server-side processing and rendering.
 The public methods of the service can be overwritten to adjust its functionality to a specific scenario.